-Boston’s warm atmosphere will make expats relocating here feel right at home.
+Boston’s warm and friendly atmosphere will make new arrivals feel right at home.
 People of all persuasions will find that Boston houses attractions to suit their tastes.
 From shopping, exciting nightlife and world-class sporting facilities to a fabulous variety of restaurants, expats in Boston won't be at a loss for things to do.

 Shopping in Boston